dotnsf/phpAmazonShop/README.md

 ## 2. Web

-* Access to items.php with web browser.
+* Access to index.php with web browser.

 ## Copyright